 - *

-- * @param c The char
+- * @param c The char to be printed

 - * @throws java.io.IOException If an error occured while writing